cosmos/cosmos-sdk/docs/basics/tx-lifecycle.md

 are not empty, enforcing nonnegative numbers, and other logic specified in the definitions.

 **_Stateful_** checks validate transactions and messages based on a committed state.
-Examples include checking that the relevant values exist and are able to be transacted with, the address has sufficient funds, and the sender is authorized or has the correct ownership to transact.
+Examples include checking that the relevant values exist and can be transacted with, the address has sufficient funds, and the sender is authorized or has the correct ownership to transact.
 At any given moment, full-nodes typically have [multiple versions](../core/baseapp.md#state-updates) of the application's internal state for different purposes.
 For example, nodes will execute state